mandjo2010/site/content/posts/2020-01-03--mt-ken-yaa-wil-3/index.md

 To create a classified map, I reviewed a supervised image classification within ENVI, which is very powerful remote sensing data processing software.
 ENVI was originally dedicated to hyperspectral analysis using large volumes of data and complex information; but it’s also been adapted to different types of data: VHSR, radar, thermal.

+![StyledBlog](./photo-1489824904134-891earthdfdfadi.png)

 My goal was not to study the science of wildfires or the ecology of Mt.
 Kenya, it was to locate the fire.
 I believe the future of Mt Kenya is in all our hands.

-![StyledBlog](./photo-1489824904134-891earthdfdfadi.png)

-Once again, my goal here was not to study the science of Wildfire or the ecology of Mt Kenya.
-My mission here was to locate the fire and I beleve that the futur of Mt Kenya is in all our hands, together let's celebrate Mt Kenya.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zRdwYMi3AEQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>